alexandru-ghibea/Django-Netflix-Content-Data-Analytics/README.md

 # Netflix Data Analytics Webpage (WIP)

 This is a Django web application that provides data analytics for Netflix.
-The app collects data from csv sources and presents it in a user-friendly way.
+The app collects data from the following uploaded CSV files: Profiles, BillingHistory, ViewingActivity, and MyList.
+It presents the data in a user-friendly way for analysis.

 ## Features